On partition functions and phases of scalars in AdS: Phases of scalar field theories

 \section{Phases of scalar field theories}

 In this section we study the phases of scalar theories in thermal $AdS$.
-We first study the theory with a single scalar field and then the $O(N)$ vector model in the large $N$ limit.
+We first study the theory with a single scalar field and then the $O(N)$ vector model for finite $N$ and in the large $N$ limit.
 The main objective is to identify the regions in the parameter space ($m^2$, $\b$) that gives various forms of the potential which correspond to the (un)broken symmetry phases.
 We do this numerically, setting $L=1$.

 Unlike the finite temperature contribution, the zero temperature contribution to the one-loop correction is proportional to $\mbox{Vol}(\mathbb{H}^{d+1}/\mathbb{Z})$ which is divergent.
 We thus need the regularized volume to proceed with the analysis.
-Volume regularization of Euclidean $AdS$ appeared in several contexts in \cite{Graham:1999jg}-\cite{Cotler:2018zff}.
-We review this here for $d=1,2,3$ for completeness.
+Volume regularization of Euclidean $AdS$ appeared in several contexts.
+We first review the method using a cutoff \cite{Sen:2008vm}-\cite{Cotler:2018zff} here for $d=1,2,3$.

 To obtain the regularized volume one can use the Euclidean metric in global coordinates. \beqa ds^2_{AdS_2}=d\r^2+\sinh^2\r ~d\th^2 ~~~0<\r<\infty,~0 \le \th \le 2\pi \eeqa The volume with a cutoff for the radial coordinate at $\r=\r_0$, and for thermal $AdS$, taking the period of $\th$ to be $\b$, \beqa \mbox{Vol}(\mathbb{H}^{2}/\mathbb{Z})&=&\int_0^{\b} d\th\int_0^{\r_0}\sinh\r~d\r\non &=&\b[\cosh(\r_0)-1]=\b[\f{1}{2}(e^{\r_0}+e^{-\r_0})-1]\rightarrow {\cal V}_2=-\b \eeqa The ${\cal O}(e^{\r_0})$ are canceled by adding boundary counterterms at $\r=\r_0$.
 The resulting finite part is ${\cal V}_2=-\b$.